metriczulu/tuneRs/README.md

 ## Future Plans

-The next functionality that is planned to be added is a Bayesian search method and a method that fits multiple grids to zero in on a decent hyperparameter.
+The next functionality planned to be added is a Bayesian search method and a method that fits multiple grids to zero in on good hyperparameters.

 ## License